hraberg/deuce/README.md

     (5 . slime-eval-last-expression) ...) ...) ;; Containing C-e, and we now know what to call.
 ````

-Emacs has many exciting ways of describing keys though (Deuce's parser cannot handle all variants), and there are always more than one keymap in play at once, see ["Active Keymaps"](http://www.gnu.org/software/emacs/manual/html_node/elisp/Active-Keymaps.html) in the unlikely event you're interested in this.
+Emacs has many exciting ways of describing keys though (the Deuce parser cannot handle all variants), and there are always more than one keymap in play at once, see ["Active Keymaps"](http://www.gnu.org/software/emacs/manual/html_node/elisp/Active-Keymaps.html) in the unlikely event you're interested in this.
 As a bonus, the menu bar is a also a keymap.

 **2013-03-14 [`deuce-loadup.el`](https://github.com/hraberg/deuce/blob/master/src/deuce-loadup.el)**